jgauffin/Griffin.Framework/README.md

 Griffin.Framework
 =================

 Griffin.Framework will be an open source library based on all my Griffin projects.
+Unlike my other libraries this is no longer an experiment library.
+All lessons learned from my other libraries will applied in this new one.

 It will be actively maintained, have good test coverage and ***commercial support***.